Channel spend grows post Cyber Five as retailers eye late-season shoppers and increase their mobile focus.

 While some growth was present, desktop performance didn’t fare as well as mobile.
 Desktop clicks in December remained unchanged, dropping 1% year over year while impressions grew 24%.
 Retailers will continue moving away from desktop and investing in their mobile strategy as shoppers become more comfortable researching and purchasing on mobile.

 Want more Google Shopping analysis?
-Sign up here and receive updates for our forthcoming 2019 Benchmarks Report, releasing in March.
+Download our 2019 Benchmarks Report: Google Ads in Retail below.